sourcegraph/handbook/content/departments/engineering/dev/tools/observability/monitoring_pillars.md

 Some graphs will require more granularity.
 For example, per-container or per-Gitserver replica graphs might be rendered entirely unhelpful if we do not have the ability to observe the behaviour of each individual instance.

-When creating high-cardinality graphs, please consider how understandable the graph is in terms of how easy it is to grok as human.
+When creating high-cardinality graphs, please consider how understandable the graph is in terms of how easy it is to grok as a human.

 #### What you should do